 Her faith makes her better than others, yet she said to the BBC, ‘I am just like the other contestants.’

-She’s not the first of her kind.
+They are not the first of their kind.
 Muslim influencers have been rising to the top on social media sites such Instagram and YouTube.
 They promote the image of a ‘modern Muslim woman’; unrestricted and free, breaking down ‘so-called stereotypes’ as many of them wear a headscarf.

 The Hijab is fast becoming a universally recognised mark of a Muslim woman.
 Though some countries have banned it, other people dislike it and others would go as far as forbidding their daughters and wives from wearing it, even though they are Muslims themselves; it is widely worn by Muslims from all walks of life.

 Sadly, the Hijab is also being worn away.
 What was the Hijab worn by the wives of the Prophet, is now mocked as being a letter-box!
 And the Hijab of today, is a turban, wrapped effortlessly round the head, with bangs exposed, necks adorned with a statement piece, ears pierced with fancy gems; all sported with the familiar cake-face.

 What makes these Muslims girls different from the thousands of other girls who line the catwalks in beauty pageants?
 What makes them recognised as Muslims?
 Are they truly embodying the ‘modern Muslim woman,’ true to their faith?
 Or are they succumbing to the pressure of the West; falling into the trap of trying to ‘fit in’ and be like other girls?

 Eroded and eaten away, the Hijab they wear is barely recognisable.
 It’s often paired with form-fitting trousers, body-con dresses or the braver opt for mini-skirts and tights.